4 Ways We Design Safety into Our Temporary Wall Systems

 • We also leverage galvanized steel and reinforced Polymer to create an unmatched sturdiness and longevity - something everyone wants to see.

 Fire safety is key to our development efforts.
-In fact, developing a one-hour fire-rated containment system has been a core focus of our design, research and development process.
+In fact, developing a one-hour fire-rated temporary wall system has been a core focus of our design, research and development process.
 To achieve success, we focused on two specific safety ratings:

 • ASTM E119: which is the one-hour wall separation rating